Nick Abbot: Return to radio

 On 3 September 2005 Abbot was heard on London's 102.2 Smooth FM, presenting the Saturday morning show.
 He stood in for various presenters, including on 'Weekend Breakfast', and covered shows on digital station Planet Rock.
 This became a regular gig from 17 December 2005 onwards, airing on Saturdays and Sundays from 2–6 pm.

 In 2006, he had brief stint standing in on Caroline Feraday's weekend show (10 pm – 1 am, Friday, Saturday and Sunday nights) on LBC, from 10 to 19 February.
 However, he lost his voice during his second show, cutting the show short and being replaced by a recording of his friend and former Virgin and Talk colleague/sparring partner Wendy Lloyd.
 He was also unable to present the following evening's show, but returned on 17 February for the final three shows of this stint.
 He subsequently took over a regular slot on LBC on Saturday nights from 10 pm to 1 am.

 Abbot's show had a distinctive style among LBC presenters.
-It became normal for a summary of the week's news to take place at the start of the show over his opening jingle, "Boogie Woogie" by Liberace (replacing the theme tune he had previously used: "The Beautiful People" by Marilyn Manson).
-During the show, he played various sound clips including quotes from films such as The Terminator, and clips from his former co-presenter Carol McGiffin.
+It became normal for a summary of the week's news to take place at the start of the show over his opening jingle, "Boogie Woogie" by Liberace.
+During the show, he played various sound clips including quotes from films and clips from his former co-presenter Carol McGiffin.

 In late 2007, he took over LBC's weekday evening show from 7 pm to 10 pm, while continuing with the Planet Rock weekend show (the latter ending in September 2008).

 Current radio work

 Abbot now presents a show on LBC from 10 p.m. to 1 a.m. on Fridays, Saturdays and Sundays.
 Featuring commentary and discussion on current affairs and other subjects, the Friday and Saturday night shows have a strong emphasis on humour.
 His links and commentaries are punctuated by short dialogue clips drawn from film soundtracks and politicians.
 Calls to the Friday and Saturday shows are often not on serious topics and callers are given free rein.
 The Sunday night show has a more formal style (featuring serious topics) and does not feature sound clips or humorous material.

 Abbot also usually presents a week of A to Z themed shows on LBC during the Christmas period, covers for other LBC presenters on an occasional basis and writes a blog for the LBC website.
 In March 2017 he launched a new podcast entitled The Nick Abbot Habit with a second series started in September 2018.

-On 5 July 2019, Abbot announced on his show that he and his friend/former co-host Carol McGiffin were set to reunite for a new podcast series called "What's Your Problem With Nick and Carol?"
+On 5 July 2019, Abbot announced on his show that he and his former co-host Carol McGiffin were set to reunite for a new podcast series called "What's Your Problem With Nick and Carol?"
 The podcast was released on iTunes, the Global player app, and podcast providers on 20 January 2020.